Ministries

 Ministry of Foreign Affairs (MRE)

 Cooperation in science, technology, and innovation is part of Brazil’s foreign policy and is practiced with countries from all continents, with different degrees of development.
 The priority of the Ministry of Foreign Affairs is to strengthen partnerships with South American countries, especially those that belong to Mercosur.
-There are also many transfers of technology with countries having similar scientific and technological development to that of Brazil, that is Russia, India, China, and South Africa.
+There are also several technology transfers with countries with similar scientific and technological development to Brazil, such as Russia, India, China, and South Africa.

-The country also develops technical, agricultural, and educational cooperative efforts, which are political instruments for driving an approximation between the states.
+The country also develops technical, agricultural, and educational cooperative efforts, which are political instruments to promote closer ties between states.
 In the education sector, Itamaraty (headquarters of the Ministry of Foreign Affairs) holds partnerships with institutions in developing the Exchange Program for Undergraduate Students (PEC-G) and the Program for Graduate Students (PEC-PG).

-The Ministry of Foreign Affairs also maintains institutions for the preparation of diplomats and research in the areas of international affairs and diplomacy, such as the Rio Branco Institute (IRBr) and the Alexandre de Gusmão Foundation (Funag), the latter also being responsible for preserving the country’s diplomatic memory.
+The Ministry of Foreign Affairs also maintains institutions for training diplomats and research in the areas of international affairs and diplomacy, such as the Rio Branco Institute (IRBr) and the Alexandre de Gusmão Foundation (Funag), the latter also being responsible for preserving the country’s diplomatic memory.

 Read More